Artistry: Leading Worship

 The Entire Service of Worship

 It is essential that the worship planner keep the whole service in mind.
-If one is a musician he will naturally focus his attention on the music segment of the service.
-If one is a pastor his primary concern will probably be the sermon time.
+If one is a musician he/she will naturally focus attention on the music segment of the service.
+If one is a pastor his/her primary concern will probably be the sermon time.
 Both the chief musician and the pastor are worship leaders.
-Each must follow the other’s leadership: the pastor worshiping God with all his might and the musician intently following every word the pastor speaks.
-In this way both deflect attention away from themselves back to the leader in the pulpit whether he is leading in praise and worship music or preaching the Word.
+Each must follow the other’s leadership: the pastor worshiping God with all his/her might and the musician intently following every word the pastor speaks.
+In this way both deflect attention away from themselves back to the leader in the pulpit whether he/she is leading in praise and worship music or preaching the Word.

 A Revealing Experience